-- a) Comply with installation policies, applicable federal, state, and local environmental laws, - b) regulations, EOs, and overseas Final Governing Standards (FGS). - c) Participate in the installation's EO meetings. - d) Ensure personnel receive required environmental training. - e) Participate in all installation internal and external assessments and audits, to include programming - f) for corrective actions. - g) Pay environmental fines and penalties resulting from their mission activities. - h) Report all instances of non-compliance and notification of enforcement actions to the GC - i) immediately. - j) Ensure that all hazardous materials are stored, handled, or disposed of in accordance with the - k) installation Hazardous Material Management Program (HMMP), and hazardous materials are - I) processed through the Logistics Readiness Command (LRC) Supply Support Activity (SSA) and - m) Hazardous Materials Supply Operations (HMSO).
+- a) Comply with installation policies, applicable federal, state, and local environmental laws, regulations, Executive Orders, and overseas Final Governing Standards (FGS). - b) Participate in the installation's EO meetings. - c) Ensure personnel receive required environmental training. - d) Participate in all installation internal and external assessments and audits, to include programming for corrective actions. - e) Pay environmental fines and penalties resulting from their mission activities. - f) Report all instances of non-compliance and notification of enforcement actions to the GC immediately. - g) Ensure that all hazardous materials are stored, handled, or disposed of in accordance with the installation Hazardous Material Management Program (HMMP), and hazardous materials are processed through the Logistics Readiness Command (LRC) Supply Support Activity (SSA) and Hazardous Materials Supply Operations (HMSO). - h) Unit Commander will file an Assumption of Command (AOC) order and provide a Notice of Delegation of Authority-Receipt for Supplies (DA Form 1687) with the HMSO Administrative Office (BLDG 2954).